+CIO-level summary

+Introduction

-CIO-level summary1 Introduction 2 What is encryption?
-Why encryption helps secure customer data What we consider customer data Google's default encryption 3 Encryption of data at rest Layers of encryption Encryption at the storage system layer Encryption at the storage device layer Encryption of backups Are there cases where data is not encrypted at rest?
-Key management Data encryption keys, key encryption keys, and Google's Key Management Service Encryption key hierarchy and root of trust Global availability and replication Google's common cryptographic library Granularity of encryption in each Google Cloud Platform product Additional encryption options for Cloud customers12 Research and innovation in cryptography13 Further references
+Why encryption helps secure customer data What we consider customer data

+Google's default encryption

+Encryption of data at rest Layers of encryption Encryption at the storage system layer

+Encryption at the storage device layer

+Encryption of backups Are there eaces where data is not encrypted at rect?

+Are there cases where data is not encrypted at rest?
+Key management Data encryption keys, key encryption keys, and Google's Key Management Service Encryption key hierarchy and root of trust Global availability and replication Google's common cryptographic library Granularity of encryption in each Google Cloud Platform product

+Additional encryption options for Cloud customers12

+Research and innovation in cryptography13

+Further references